Directors’ Duties: The UK Perspective

 9.2.5 Senior managers regime

 The joint Prudential Regulation Authority (PRA) and FCA regime for supervising and approving the conduct of individuals in regulated firms, the SMCR, replaced and extended the previous oversight rules for individuals, the Approved Persons Regime.
 This was a response to the perceived ‘firewall of accountability’ protecting senior management from regulatory enforcement.
 The SMCR is intended to clarify and enhance the division of responsibilities in firms, improve the conduct of all staff and make disciplinary action against individuals easier for the PRA and FCA (the regulators).

 The SMCR regulates individuals in three segments, divided roughly according to seniority:

-- Senior managers are the most senior individuals responsible for managing aspects of a firm’s affairs which risk serious consequences for the firm or business in the United Kingdom.
+- Senior managers are the most senior individuals responsible for managing aspects of a firm’s affairs that risk serious consequences for the firm or business in the United Kingdom.

-- Certification regulates other individuals in firms who the FCA considers conduct types of roles that carry a risk of significant harm to consumers or the market.
+- Certification regulates other individuals in firms that the FCA considers conduct types of roles that carry a risk of significant harm to consumers or the market.

 - The conduct rules govern the behaviour of all other employees within firms whose roles relate to regulated or unregulated financial services activity.

 There is no territorial limit, so the SMCR can capture individuals based overseas, and is not limited to employees.

 Banks, insurers and the largest FCA regulated firms must also submit to the regulators a very detailed ‘responsibilities map’ of senior individuals, oversight, governance and reporting lines, and a statement of responsibilities for each senior management function manager (SMF manager) setting out what matters that individual is responsible for.
 The documents must explain to whom certain standard ‘prescribed responsibilities’ designated by the regulators have been allocated.
 These documents must be kept up to date.